-- Starting new gardens - When you prepare an area on your property for a new garden, you'll need a device that will dig deep and churn the soil thoroughly.
-A rear-tine tiller is usually able to dig deep enough to make a new flowerbed or garden.
+- Starting new gardens - A rear-tine tiller is usually able to dig deep enough to make a new flowerbed or garden from existing grass.

 Shop all rear-tine tillers

-- Economical option - A mini-tiller is lighter and more affordable than a front and rear-tine model.
+- Economical - A mini-tiller is lighter and more affordable than a front and rear-tine model.
 Both two and four-cycle engine devices provide enough power for small to medium cultivating and weeding needs.

 - Great for small cultivating jobs - This machine provides the right amount of power and functionality for basic prep work.

 - Gas - A gas tiller provides both a powerful and portable option, especially for jobs away from an outlet.

 - Electric - An electric tiller comes in corded or cordless designs that are generally quieter and ideal for home use.
 They typically feature a push-button start.